Accessibility Known Issues

 - Some links to external sites open in a new browser window and some open in the same browser window making the site behaviour unpredictable, which can result in the site being less accessible for people with some cognitive disabilities and people who use screen readers.
 This fails the WCAG 2.1 success criterion 3.2.2.

-Our developers are working on implementing both visual and code signals for users that will make it explicit if a link is going to open in a new window or tab.
+Our developers have made changes in the code to facilitate this issue, so link code signals are screen reader accessible.
+Work is on-going to implement visual signals for users that will make it explicit if a link is going to open in a new window or tab.

 Issues with content, documents & content management system (CMS)